 Alphabet Storytelling

-Alphabet Storytelling is a standard improvisational game that is played by improv actors at most studios and theaters.
+Alphabet Storytelling is a standard improvisational game played by improv actors at most studios and theaters.

 The objective of this game is to tell a story that has 26 lines of dialogue.